ShmulTomer/TalkGT/README.md

 - ability to resolve "mine" complaint
 - upvote/downvote capability
 - use MUI for more components (i.e. buttons)
-- clean/fix up CSS
+- clean up CSS
-- responsive wed design
+- responsive web design

 To Do: